dhopp1/satellite_gdp_regression/README.md

 # satellite\_gdp\_regression
-A project to predict GDP and potentially other metrics of a city based on a satellite image of the city. <br><br>Satellite images come from google maps in the form of <https://www.google.com/maps/@lat,long,20000m/data=!3m1!1e3>, then screen shot, dimensions of 3360 × 1896.
+A project to predict GDP and potentially other metrics of a city based on a satellite image of the city. <br><br>Satellite images come from google maps.
+<br> Images stored at: <https://satellite-gdp-regression-images.s3.eu-central-1.amazonaws.com/images/>
 # Key File
 - `id` - unique id
 - `country` - country where the city is located